-This puts it all out there in the open and also gives you the chance to explain what you do, to help show value to the client in terms of why your rates are what they are.
+This puts it all out there in the open and gives you the chance to explain what you do to help show value to the client regarding why your rates are what they are.
 If they value what you’re offering and you can show them a solution to their problem—to their pain—they’ll often be willing to spend more money on themselves than they thought they would when they walked through the door.

 Thus, the first day with any prospective client absolutely needs to be done in a one-on-one environment with one coach and one prospect, where the bulk of the time (or even the entire time) is spent chatting, conversing, figuring out through honest dialogue whether you’re a good fit.

-Again, the main goals here are to find out WHY the person is there, to discover his/her pain and to get a YES or NO answer.
+Again, the main goals here are finding out WHY the person is there, discovering their pain, and getting a YES or NO answer.
 Do this and watch your close rate go through the roof…

 The Real Reason Your Coaches Aren't EngagedProject type

 How To Raise Your Rates Without Losing ClientsProject type